 - 1. Before each game, a coach from each team should meet briefly with the referee(s) to accomplish the following: - a.
-Provide the referee with the names of two people authorized to serve as coach.
 Each coach should obtain the referee's name(s).
 This is the only logical time to do this do not wait until halftime or the end of the game. - b.
 Politely remind the referee of the age group and time for each half (for example, Under-12, 25-minute halves) and of the fact that the game should be played under special ABSP rules. - 2.
-Use this opportunity to introduce yourself to the coach of the other team and wish him/her "good luck" in the game
+Use this opportunity to introduce yourself to the coach of the other team and wish him/her "good luck" in the game.